KritiShrestha/Traveler-Dashboard/README.md

     2. Add diagrams to city facts section that show scores in a loaded bar type display

-    3. Create a "Top City" section where user can save a city as on of their favorites
+    3. Create a "Top City" section where user can save a city as one of their favorites